MiguelSombrero/hacker-api/README.md

 # Hacker API

 Hacker API serves `Book` (/api/books) and `Hacker` (/api/hackers) objects by API endpoints.

-It uses Google API Client for fetching data from Google Sheets corresponding to the requested object.
+Hacker API uses Google API Client for fetching data from Google Sheets, parses this data to `Book` and `Hacker` objects and sends a JSON response to caller.
-Data is parsed to Java objects and send to caller as JSON response.

 ## In production